 In the NS1 Connect platform, navigate to the Monitors page.

-Click the + on the right side of the menu to activate the Add Monitor modal.
+Click the + on the right side of the menu to activate the Create a Probe modal.

 Select HTTP from the drop-down list in the upper-left corner.

 Under Configuration, adjust the settings as desired while considering the following:

 (Required) Enter a name for the monitor.

 Toggle the switch to activate or deactivate the monitor.
 By default, this option is disabled meaning the monitor is active.

 Toggle the switch to enable or disable notifications related to this monitor.
 By default, this option is enabled meaning notifications are active.

 Select the locations from which monitoring will be executed.